AliceO2Group/QualityControl/doc/Advanced.md

 ```

 ### Access values directly specifying the run and beam type

+The value for the key, runType and beamType is returned if found, or an exception is thrown otherwise..
+However, before throwing we try to substitute the runType and the beamType with "default".

 ```c++
 mCustomParameters["myOwnKey"]; // considering that run and beam type are `default` --> returns `myOwnValue`